 A Tradition of Excellence & Service to Safeguarding Innovation

-The UC Davis Fire Department was established in 1917 as a student/faculty fire brigade in support of what at the time was the Berkley Farm.
-The Department was formalized in the 1950s, for a then stand-alone UC Davis campus, with the hiring of the first full-time career fire chief and career daytime staffing.
+The UC Davis Fire Department was established in 1917 as a student/faculty fire brigade in support of what at the time was the University Farm.

 The University of California, Davis is the home of the Aggies: go-getters, change makers and problem solvers who make their mark at one of the top public universities in the world.